anudeepvanjavakam1/lit_or_not_on_reddit/README.md

 - Inability to detect sarcasm and irony: VADER's algorithm is not designed to detect sarcasm or irony, which can be prevalent in Reddit comments.
 This can lead to misinterpretations of sentiment.

 - Language limitations: VADER's algorithm is designed for English language sentiment analysis, which means that it may not work as well for other languages or for comments with mixed languages.

+- A low F1 score but high accuracy is observed. when it comes to the F1 score, which is a measure of the balance between precision and recall, DistilBERT may sometimes show slightly lower performance compared to the larger BERT model or other more complex models.
+This is because DistilBERT sacrifices some model capacity to achieve faster inference times and a smaller model size.
+Consequently, it may have slightly lower precision or recall compared to larger models, leading to a lower F1 score in some cases.

+- Class imbalance: The dataset is imbalanced, meaning one class has significantly more samples than the other, the model might have a high accuracy by predicting the majority class correctly most of the time.
+However, it may struggle with the minority class, resulting in lower recall and F1 score for that class.

 ## Improvement considerations